sidhusmart/WACAO/README.md

 ## WACAO - the Whatsapp Chat Assistant created at TechCrunch Disrupt Berlin Hackathon 2017 and featured [here](https://techcrunch.com/2017/12/03/wacao-is-an-assistant-that-can-summarize-and-translate-your-whatsapp-chats/)

-This project uses the Whatapp project by mukulhase available [here](https://github.com/mukulhase/WebWhatsAPI)
+This project uses the Whatapp API by mukulhase available [here](https://github.com/mukulhase/WebWhatsAPI)

 ### What is it?
 This package can be used to create a personal Whatsapp Chat Assistant that can